 Family & friends

 My other big news this year is that I have connected with my birth family.
 I was adopted as a baby, and through most of my life I had little desire to find my birth mother and father, however a couple of years ago I took a DNA test and made it available through some online DNA services.
 Two years later a second cousin contacted me through a DNA match and pointed me to my birth mother in Alberta, who unfortunately had recently died.

 That said, her obituary provided a wealth of information, and thanks to that original second cousin, I have subsequently made contact with a couple of first cousins, who have been very welcoming and generous by providing me with information about my “new” family, and even some photos.
-In fact, it’s a bit overwhelming to learn who my birth father is, that I have five siblings, and my mother had 11 siblings!
+In fact, it’s a bit overwhelming to learn who my birth father is, that I have five siblings, and my mother was one of 12 siblings!
 I’m still in the early stages of exploring all of this new information, and forging new relationships as they present themselves, which is quite exciting and challenging.

 I have created a new family tree for my Beasley and Robinson birth families, using online and personal genealogical research to reach back to the origins of the families.
 Like my adoptive families (Carr, Carruthers), the Robinsons and Beasleys come from the United Kingdom, Ireland, and Scandinavia.
 The Carrs migrated directly across Canada to Nanaimo on Vancouver Island.
 The Carruthers, Beasleys and Robinsons migrated through the USA before settling in Canada, with some family members remaining in the USA.